opencv/opencv/doc/tutorials/dnn/dnn_yolo/dnn_yolo.markdown

 @endcode

-Building Yolo Detection Model from ONNX graph
+Building a YOLO Detection Model using an ONNX Graph
 ---------------------------------

-Following section will demonstrate how to run yolo model by using ONNX graph.
-First thing to do is to generate ONNX graph of a yolo model.
-For the sake of demonstation we will go on with Yolox model.
-Instructions on generation ONNX model can found in this [README](https://dl.opencv.org/models/yolox/README.md) file and a [link](https://dl.opencv.org/models/yolox/yolox_s_inf_decoder.onnx) for tranied yolox small onnx graph

-**Note on conversion**: Execpt for yolox model you can follow basic conversion flow from pytorch to onnx.
-In yolox you need to include anchor points generation inside onnx graph.
-That will simplify inference
+This guide provides a step-by-step walkthrough for running a YOLO model utilizing an ONNX graph.
+We focus on the YOLOX model for demonstration purposes.

+## Preparing the ONNX Graph

+### Generating the ONNX Model
+To begin, you need to generate the ONNX graph of a YOLO model.
+We will use the YOLOX model as an example.
+Detailed instructions for generating the ONNX model are available in the YOLOX [README](https://dl.opencv.org/models/yolox/README.md).

+Additionally, you can access a pre-trained YOLOX small ONNX graph via this [link](https://dl.opencv.org/models/yolox/yolox_s_inf_decoder.onnx).

+### Note on Model Conversion

+For models other than YOLOX, you can generally follow the standard PyTorch to ONNX conversion process.
+However, for the YOLOX model, it's crucial to include the generation of anchor points within the ONNX graph.
+This inclusion simplifies the inference process by eliminating the need to create anchor points manually, as they are already integrated into the ONNX graph.

+### Running the YOLOX Model

+This section demonstrates two methods for running the YOLOX model.
+These methods are applicable to any model within the YOLO family.

+### Method 1: Building a Custom Pipeline

+This method involves constructing the pipeline manually.
+Instructions for this approach will be detailed in subsequent sections.

 - Import required libraries